-Take the time to practice answering each one of these 63 most-asked job interview questions and best answers.
+Take the time to practice answering each one of these 63 sample job interview questions and answers.
 Get comfortable talking to yourself, record yourself if possible and imagine you’re doing well in the interview room

 Download our free book: Save to your device for quick reference or eve print for offline use.

 Craft JOB-WINNING answers to even the trickiest questions

 It is extremely important to select a dress that would be appropriate for a job interview.
 Your first impression is based on what you wear.

 Dress according to the kind of job and post you’re applying for.
 It is better to be overdressed than to be under dressed for an interview.